 Dowell has served the broader NIST community as a member of the NIST Assessment Review Board, NIST Safety Council, and the NIST People Council.
 For over 15 years, she has served as a mentor in NIST leadership programs.
 She has represented NIST on national and international standards committees for optics and photonics as well as external advisory committees on research innovation, photonics, and communications.
 Dowell has been recognized for her work fostering collaborations and leading high-performance research organizations with numerous awards, including the Department of Commerce Silver Medal, NIST’s Allen V. Astin Award, and the Arthur S. Flemming Award from George Washington University.

-Dr. Dowell is a senior member of IEEE, as well as a member of AAAS, AAUW, APS, and SPIE.
+Dr. Dowell is a senior member of IEEE and SPIE, as well as a member of AAAS, AAUW, and APS.

 2016 SPIE Women in Optics